stevapple/swift-tencent-scf-runtime/README.md

 To deploy SCF functions to Tencent SCF Platform, you need to compile the code for CentOS 7.6 which is the OS used on SCF microVMs, package it as a Zip file, and upload to Tencent Cloud.

-Tencent Cloud offers several tools to interact and deploy cloud functions to SCF including [TCCLI](https://cloud.tencent.com/product/cli) and [Serverless Framework](https://serverless.com/cn/).
+Tencent Cloud offers several tools to interact and deploy cloud functions to SCF including [TCCLI](https://intl.cloud.tencent.com/product/cli) and [Serverless Framework](https://serverless.com/cn/).
 The [Examples Directory](/Examples) includes complete sample build and deployment scripts that utilize these tools.

 Note the examples mentioned above use dynamic linking, therefore bundle the required Swift libraries in the Zip package along side the executable.
 You may choose to link the SCF function statically (using `-static-stdlib`) which could improve performance but requires additional linker flags.

-To build the SCF function for CentOS 7.6, use the Docker image published on [Swift toolchains for SCF](https://hub.docker.com/r/stevapple/swift-scf), as demonstrated in the examples.
+To build the SCF function for CentOS 7.6, use the Docker image published as [Swift toolchains for SCF](https://hub.docker.com/r/stevapple/swift-scf), as demonstrated in the examples.

 ## Architecture